 - Test prep strategies help students with standardized tests of all kinds.
 ACT and SAT coaching alike will boost PSAT performance.
 PSAT scores may reflect the tutoring they received prior to the October PSAT more than initial diagnostic exam scores.

 - Material and content review also overlap between exams.
-While the ACT and SAT do differ in content, the core of each is the same.
+While the ACT and SAT do differ in content, the core of each is the similar.
 Time spent reviewing ACT content will largely translate to the SAT, and vice versa.

 - The PSAT is a shorter test, is taken in school, and doesn’t have collegiate ramifications.
 These facts decrease test-taking factors of fatigue and pressure, sometimes resulting in scores that look even better than current practice test scores.